 Given the rapidly changing economic situations caused by the COVID-19 pandemic, we will review changes in student and family financial circumstances that occur in the current calendar year at year-end.
 Students and families who are currently experiencing loss of income, permanent decreases in assets or other hardships stemming from COVID-19 related disruption may submit a request to Student Financial Services for review toward the end of the calendar year.

-Requests for reconsideration based on significant changes to income in 2019, significant unreimbursed medical expenses in 2018 or 2019, ongoing support for family members living outside the household or other situations that affected the family circumstances prior to 2020 will be reviewed beginning in mid-July.
+Requests for reconsideration based on significant changes to income in 2019, significant unreimbursed medical expenses in 2018 or 2019, ongoing support for family members living outside the household or other situations that affected the family circumstances prior to 2020 have started to be reviewed.
 Please contact Student Financial Services to discuss your situation.

 Yes.
-The following restrictions are in place until further notice:
+The following restrictions are in place through December 31, 2020:

 - All College-sponsored nonessential domestic travel to destinations more than 100 miles from campus is suspended.
 Essential activities are, generally, those that are critical to business continuation.
 Nonessential business activities may include, but are not limited to, travel for professional conferences and meetings, research presentations and curricular or cocurricular activities.

 - No College-sponsored group travel outside of a 100-mile radius of campus is permitted.
 For this purpose, groups are defined as five people or more.
 Athletics competitions with special permission are currently exempt from this travel restriction.